gentoo-mirror/zGentoo/www-apps/grafana/files/create_vendor_bundles.md

 ### obtain licenses

-INFO: _we're not using the golicense to do this, as it's outdated and broken - it won't work in many circumstances like builds using __CGO__ or other external dependencies_
+INFO: _we're not using "golicense" to do this, as it's outdated and broken - it won't work in many circumstances like builds using __CGO__ or other external dependencies_

 \(WARNING\): __this section is under construction!__